Tung oil with natural resin to add depth to your grain and instantly have an aged look.

-There are four phases when it comes to using Dark Half for your projects.
+There are four phases when it comes to using Dark Tung Oil for your projects.

 - Be sure the surface of your project is free of dust, debris, or grime.

 - Check to see if the surface is porous.
-(Dark Half works by absorbing into the material and filling the open pores.
-Therefore, if your material is not porous, it will not accept Half & Half.
+(Dark Tung Oil works by absorbing into the material and filling the open pores.
+Therefore, if your material is not porous, it will not accept Dark Tung Oil.
 To test if your surface is porous or not, place a small amount of water on the surface.
 If the water absorbs, it is porous.
 If it does not and beads on the surface, you may need to sand and/or strip the surface.)

 - If you need to sand your surface, we recommend not going above 220 grit sandpaper.
-Too high of a sandpaper grit will “polish” the surface, hindering proper absorption of Dark Half.
+Too high of a sandpaper grit will “polish” the surface, hindering proper absorption of Pure Tung Oil.

 - If stripping your surface is needed, we recommend using Soy Gel: Paint and Urethane Stripper.

-- If you are looking for a lighter color finish, take a look at our Half & Half.
+- If you are looking for a lighter color finish, take a look at our Pure Tung Oil.

-- We recommend using water or alcohol-based stains on the wood before the Dark Half is applied.
-Most oil-based stains should be avoided as they tend to seal the wood and prevent absorption of the Half & Half.
+- If a color other than that provided by the tung oil is desired, we recommend using water or alcohol-based stains on the wood before the Dark Tung Oil is applied.
+Most oil-based stains should be avoided as they tend to seal the wood and prevent absorption of the Dark Tung Oil.

 - DO NOT use a wood conditioner.
 This will seal the wood and prevent the tung oil from absorbing.

-- NOTE: Only very old, dry wood or concrete tend to use unthinned Dark Tung Oil.
+- NOTE: Most projects DO require this thinning.
+Only very old, dry wood or concrete tends to use unthinned Dark Tung Oil.

-- Extremely dense woods such as teak, ipe, etc may require thinning Dark Half with more solvent (up to 2 parts solvent to 1 part tung oil.
-Dark Half is already at a 1 to 1 ratio of solvent to tung oil) You can use Citrus Solvent as a natural, food contact safe thinner!
+- Extremely dense woods such as teak, ipe, etc may require thinning up to a 2 to 1 ratio of solvent to Dark Tung Oil.

-When applying thinned Dark Half, here’s a handy thing to remember: Apply, Absorb, Repeat or Remove
+When applying thinned Dark Tung Oil, here’s a handy thing to remember: Apply, Absorb, Repeat or Remove

-Apply – Apply the Dark Half to the surface.
+Apply – Apply the Dark Tung Oil to the surface.

-Absorb – Let the oil absorb into the material.
+Absorb – Let the Dark Tung Oil absorb into the material.